corygraddy/Codex-NT/VFader/README.md

 ## Overview

 VFader is a Disting NT algorithm that provides 32 virtual faders organized into 4 pages of 8 faders each.
 Each fader can be controlled via the three pots (L, C, R) and outputs MIDI CC messages in either 7-bit or 14-bit resolution.
-Perfect for controlling external MIDI gear, DAWs, or other Disting NT algorithms via internal routing.

 ## Key Features